-Rodney Pratt is Assistant General Counsel at NIKE, Inc., the world’s leading provider of athletic footwear, apparel, equipment, and accessories, and Corporate Secretary, NIKE Foundation.
-Mr. Pratt serves as a lawyer and advisor to many of NIKE’s and its affiliate brands’ internal business teams.
-He also serves as the Corporate Secretary of, and operates as the general counsel for, the NIKE Foundation.
-Among his various responsibilities, Mr. Pratt directs the legal operations for NIKE’s Global Community Impact and Investment initiatives, which include the NIKE Foundation, Girl Hub (a United Kingdom nonprofit affiliated with the NIKE Foundation), Girl Effect, Access to Sport, Designed to Move, and NIKE N7.
+Rodney Pratt is Vice President, General Counsel, and Corporate Secretary at Converse.
+He was Assistant General Counsel with NIKE before he received his current position at its subsidiary in July of 2014.
+He answered the following questions while in his previous role at NIKE, where Mr. Pratt served as Assistant General Counsel.
+In that position, he worked as a lawyer and advisor to many affiliate brands’ internal business teams.
+He also served as the Corporate Secretary of, and operated as the general counsel for, the NIKE Foundation.
+Among his various responsibilities, Mr. Pratt directed the legal operations for NIKE’s Global Community Impact and Investment initiatives, which included the NIKE Foundation, Girl Hub (a United Kingdom nonprofit affiliated with the NIKE Foundation), Girl Effect, Access to Sport, Designed to Move, and NIKE N7.

 Q: How did you come to be in your current positions at NIKE?